 So the other day we went to visit my parents, and we sat down to share some of our favorite kid’s books by Indigenous authors.

 This beautiful bedtime poem is the sweetest Inuit story.
 It was actually written by Celina who is an Inuit throat singer.
 It’s told by a mother speaking to her little baby Kulu, which is a word that means “your sweet-loving baby”.
-Penelope loves the animals and seeing the books illustrations.
-I think this would make a wonderful baby shower gift.
+Penelope loves the animals and seeing the book’s illustrations.
+I think the book would make a wonderful baby shower gift as well!

 This book is one of our other favourites from an Inuit writer.
 It tells a story of a grandma taking her two grandkids out for a fishing trip on the lake.
 She shows them how to successfully fish from the clothes they need to wear, how to make the holes and so much more.
 It’s a great story to read any child.